 This example Pool Supplement illustrates the form and content of the Pool Supplement we post on our internet website for each PC Pool.
 It is not provided to describe any existing PC Pool.
-Pool Supplements for PC Pools containing fixed-rate Mortgages generally will exclude the data fields which are applicable only to ARM PCs and include the data fields which apply to Gold PCs.
+Pool Supplements for PC Pools containing fixed-rate Mortgages generally will exclude the data fields which are applicable only to ARM and Modified Step Rate PCs and include the data fields which apply to Gold PCs.
 See Appendix IV - Terms Used in Pool Supplements for definitions of the terms used in this example Pool Supplement.
 The number associated with each data field in this example Pool Supplement corresponds to the number associated with the related definition in Appendix IV.

-Pool Supplement (To PC Offering Circular Dated April 23, 2015, as supplemented or amended)
+Pool Supplement (To PC Offering Circular Dated July 19, 2016, as supplemented or amended)

-FREDDIE MAC Mortgage Participation Certificates
+FREDDIE MAC

-Adjustable-rate Mortgages with Interest Only Periods
+Mortgage Participation Certificates Adjustable-rate Mortgages with Interest Only Periods [With Certain Information Relating to Modified Step Rate and Reinstated PCs]

-Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Mortgage Participation Certificates Offering Circular dated April 23, 2015, as it may be supplemented from time to time (the "PC Offering Circular").
+Capitalized terms used in this Pool Supplement (other than capitalized terms that are defined in this document) have the same meanings as in Freddie Mac's Mortgage Participation Certificates Offering Circular dated July 19, 2016, as it may be supplemented from time to time (the "PC Offering Circular").
 This Pool Supplement incorporates by reference the PC Offering Circular.

 The PCs may not be suitable investments for you.
 You should not purchase PCs unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them, as described in the PC Offering Circular.
-This Pool Supplement supplements the PC Master Trust Agreement dated as of April 23, 2015 and constitutes the Pool Supplement within the meaning of that Trust Agreement for the PC Pool described herein.
+This Pool Supplement supplements the PC Master Trust Agreement dated as of July 19, 2016 and constitutes the Pool Supplement within the meaning of that Trust Agreement for the PC Pool described herein.